 In an extraocular muscle function exam, your eye care specialist will observe the movement of the eyes in six different directions.
 You’ll be asked to sit or stand with your head up while looking straight ahead.
 Your eye doctor will hold an object about 16 inches in front of your face, move the item, and ask you to follow it with your eyes.

-If you are experiencing eye strain or have other eye care concerns, turn to NeuroVisual Specialists of Florida and iSee VisionCare.
+If you are experiencing headaches and dizziness and other eye care concerns, turn to NeuroVisual Specialists of Florida and iSee VisionCare.
 Call us today at (561) 733-9008.
-We serve residents of Boca Raton, West Palm Beach and Lake Worth, FL.
+We serve residents of Boca Raton, West Palm Beach, and Lake Worth, FL.